-Secret 'Man Cave' Discovered in Room in Beneath Grand Central Station
+Secret 'Man Cave' Discovered in Room Beneath Grand Central Station

 Dreams do come true—but sometimes, they also get you in deep shit.

-A trio of almost-clever Metro-North employees are at risk of losing their jobs after bosses at the Metropolitan Transportation Authority uncovered their secret “man cave” deep in the bowels of New York City’s Grand Central Station, according to a newly released report by the MTA’s Office of the Inspector General.
+A trio of almost-clever Metro-North employees are at risk of losing their jobs after bosses at the Metropolitan Transportation Authority uncovered their secret “man cave” deep in the bowels of New York City’s Grand Central station, according to a newly released report by the MTA’s Office of the Inspector General.
 Not only was the totally sweet man cave a secret, most people didn’t even know the room they set it up in existed.

 Like any good man cave, the Metro-North workers equipped their “Unauthorized Breakroom” with a hideaway futon and cot, air mattress, refrigerator (containing a half-empty can of beer), microwave, and a flatscreen with an Amazon Fire TV, the OIG said in its report.
 It also featured—if you zoom in on the makeshift TV stand above—what appears to be a drawing of a stick figure with an erect penis next to a dog.
 Beyond the simple pleasures of beer and naps, these were clearly connoisseurs of life’s finer things.